itskush/movies-trailer/README.md

 npm run start and go on localhost:3000 on a browser example endpoint: localhost:3000/api/movies/search/{{query}}
+Search is disabled for guest, you need to login/have an account to be able to search
 ```

 ### TODO To run some tests on the api